 People such as Ju Yun from Korea who said at dinner one night, “I want to be a pediatrician.
 I have twelve years of schooling ahead of me to achieve this.
 But the most important thing to me is that I have a good marriage and family.”
 Then he got this huge smile on his face.
 “When I think of what a good relationship my parents have, it gives me goose skin!”
 A Frenchman at the table asked, “Do you have a girl in mind?”
 Ju Yun threw out his arms and said, “Of course!
 I am a twenty year old boy.
 I always have girls on my mind!”

-I tried to talk to him in Spanish.
-It came out, “Our Spanish is not well.
-Please speak slow."
-Through charades and Spanish For Idiots he explained that he had walked the Camino himself 30 years prior. “'By the time I arrived in that village” he pointed to a nearby village that could be seen through the trees “I was very ill and had to stay there a few days before continuing." then he got a great big smile on his face.
+I tried to talk to him in Spanish, but it came out, “Our Spanish is not well.
+Please speak not fast."
+Through charades and Spanish For Idiots, he explained that he had walked the Camino thirty years prior. “'By the time I arrived in that village” he pointed to a nearby village that could be seen through the trees, “I was so ill, I had to stay there a few days before continuing."
+Then, he got a great big smile on his face.
 "I never left the village.
-The young woman who had nursed me back to health became my wife!”
+The young woman who had nursed me back to health became my wife.”

-“Oh yes!” she answered.
+“Oh yes!” she answered to the last question.
 “But it is perfect!
 The rain mixes with the tears on your checks at the moment you see the cathedral in Santiago for the first time.”

-A man from Brazil proclaimed one day as he breezed by us, “Five is my magic number.
-I have five degrees, five post graduate degrees, this is the fifth time I have walked the Camino and I am turning fifty this year.”
+A man from Brazil stated as he breezed by us, “Five is my magic number.
+I have five University degrees, five post graduate degrees, this is the fifth time I have walked the Camino and I am turning fifty this year.”
 He looked profoundly sad and lonely as he walked on alone.